 The UK government is under increasing pressure to put in place measures to reduce air pollution, including pollution caused by vehicles.
-In response to this pressure, and in connection with the UK government's wider climate change strategy, in November 2020, the UK government announced that all sales of new petrol and diesel cars will be banned by 2030.
+In response to this pressure, and in connection with the UK government's wider climate change strategy, the government intends to ban all sales of new petrol and diesel cars by 2030.
 The sale of some hybrid cars and vans will continue until 2035.
+Various respondents to the government's consultation on the ban felt that the revised date was unfeasible, but the government's view is that setting a clear and accelerated target would act to stimulate industry development.